mitraman/eventful/manuscript/ch02-architecture.md

 {id: ch02-eventful}
 ## What is EVENTful?
-As a bit of review, let's talk about just what we mean when we use the work **EVENTful**, especially when juxtaposed with the more common term, **RESTful**.
+As a bit of review, let's talk about just what we mean when we use the word *EVENTful*, especially when juxtaposed with the more common term, *RESTful*.

 While RESTful systems focused on resources, EVENTful solutions focus on actions.
 And, more importantly, EVENTful solutions rely on asynchronous interactions.
 This opens up many more possibilities for building responsive, real-time solutions.
 That means an EVENTful design offers services the ability to request and respond in real time and to do it in a way that provides more flexibility in the way the data is shared, displayed, and mixed across devices and platforms.

+Even though EVENTful architecture is ideal for cases where real0-time responses are needed, they do not result in actual "real time" systems.
+Especially in large, complex implememtations, publishing thousands of messages to possibly hundreds or thousands of subscribers takes time.
+This can result in inconsistencies in various parts of the running system.

+This temporary inconsistency is a *feature* not a bug.
+Technically, this aspect of EVENTful systems is called *eventual consistency*.
+While delivering messages in an EVENTful system may take time, eventually these multiple storage centers will be consistent with each other.
+Eventual consistency is a feature of asynchronous systems that helps them scale better as your system and volume grows.

-There are many implementation patterns that fall under the EVENTful umbrella.
+There are many patterns that fall under the EVENTful umbrella.
 In the sections to follow we'll focus on the most-used patterns here.
 That includes:

  * Webhooks and Pub-Sub
  * Event Notification (EN)